 - NACS reserves the right to revoke previously issued media credentials when appropriate.

 - The number of complimentary trade press registrations issued will be a function of the event size and content diversity.

-- Only reporters or editors of consumer, industry trade or business media publications are eligible to attend.
+- Only reporters or editors of consumer, industry trade or business media publications are eligible to attend the NACS Show on a complimentary basis.
 Publishers do not qualify unless they have regularly bylined articles.
 Specialty publications that cover other industries and do not have a regular focus on the convenience store industry are not eligible for complimentary media registration, nor are internal corporate newsletters.

-- One only editorial director or equivalent title per publishing organization (as opposed to a specific publication within a group) is eligible for media registration, and that person must have editorial responsibility and regularly bylined articles.
+- Editorial director or equivalent title per publishing organization (as opposed to a specific publication within a group) are eligible for media registration.

 - Freelance writers and photographers covering NACS events must present a letter of assignment from a publisher, editor or producer (on letterhead) of the media outlet to be considered for media credentials.